Udaykiran025/leftmenu/README.md

 ## Technologies Used
 ### Front-End:
-- **HTML**: For structuring the web pages.
+ **HTML**: For structuring the web pages.
--**JavaScript**: For dynamic user interactions and client-side validations.
+ **JavaScript**: For dynamic user interactions and client-side validations.
 ### Back-End:
--**SAP ABAP**: For managing the database, business logic, and server-side operations.
+**SAP ABAP**: For managing the database, business logic, and server-side operations.